 At large stations, such as those in Madrid and Barcelona, make sure you get in line at the correct window -- some windows book only local trains (cercanias) and others handle long distance (largos recorridos).
 To make matters even more confusing, you'll likely find yet another window that only makes advance or international reservations.

-Buy tickets no later than one hour before departure, though that can even be cutting it close; naturally, you'll want to plan much further ahead when traveling on holidays and during peak tourist seasons, such as Holy Week.
+Buy tickets no later than one hour before departure, though that can even be cutting it close; naturally, you'll want to plan farther ahead when traveling on holidays and during peak tourist seasons, such as Holy Week.
 And specify whether you want one way (ida) or roundtrip (ida y vuelta).

 Almost 200 cities and towns are served by Spain's excellent bus network.
 Intercity buses are clean and safe, making them a stellar option for all travelers, not just those on a budget.